DCP228 and Business Electricity

 Business energy prices are dependent on a number of factors as explained in the article ‘Business electricity rates and tariffs explained‘ with location being one of those factors.
 The size of the building is also a factor so it’s vital to remember to compare prices to ensure you get the most suitable deal for your business.
 What might have been right for the previous tenant may not be the right deal for you.

 To ensure your energy bills are as low as possible it is a good idea before you actually move into the property to do a quick energy audit to see if there are any savings to be made.
 For example, does the building have low energy light bulbs?
 Would it be possible to install motion-activated lighting?
 Would the lighting be improved if the windows were cleaned?
 Do you want to generate your own electricity by installing solar panels?
-Take a look at the article: Investing in energy saving: 7 ways to cut your bills for further advice.

 When you’ve fixed your energy contract and you move into the building the first thing you should do is take a meter reading at both your old premises and your new one.
 Let your old supplier know the meter reading and where you’ve moved to so that they can send you an accurate final bill.